Michael Massey Preview, Player Props: Royals vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.47 team ERA ranks 18th across all MLB pitching staffs.
+- The Red Sox have the 21st-ranked team ERA among all league pitching staffs (4.54).

-- The Red Sox rank 25th in baseball in home runs surrendered (176 total, 1.3 per game).
+- Red Sox pitchers combine to rank 25th in baseball in home runs surrendered (180 total, 1.3 per game).

-- The lefty's most recent appearance came on Saturday against the Los Angeles Dodgers, when he went 4 1/3 innings, surrendering four earned runs while allowing four hits.
+- The right-hander's most recent time out was on Sunday against the Los Angeles Dodgers, when he threw four innings, surrendering one earned run while giving up five hits.

-- The 34-year-old has an ERA of 3.99, with 9.6 strikeouts per nine innings, in 18 games this season.
-Opposing hitters have a .242 batting average against him.
+- In 15 games this season, the 27-year-old has a 4.93 ERA and 8.2 strikeouts per nine innings, while allowing a batting average of .245 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.